Acceptable Use Policy

 Re-imaging is the process of returning a computer’s installed Operating System and software to a known-good state.
 La Salle High School reserves the right to re-image tablet PCs at any time for any reason.

-Students are forbidden to loan out or borrow student or teacher-issued tablet PCs, or to log on to another student or teacher’s tablet PC.
+Use of the tablet PCs is restricted to educational use only.
+Students are forbidden to loan their computer or to use another student or teacher’s tablet PC.
 Students may not use any account except their own to access La Salle High School computers or services.

-Fines for abuse, repeated negligence, re-imaging, and recovery of unattended machines will be assessed and collected by the hardware manager at the Help Desk.
+Fines may be assessed for abuse and negligence.
+These will be assessed and collected by the hardware manager at the Help Desk.
 The schedule of fines is updated on a continual basis.
 Contact the Help Desk at [email protected] for the up-to-date schedule of fines.

-Students are responsible at all times for their tablet PCs.
-Computers are not to be left at school overnight, and should never be left unattended and unsecured.
-Tablet PCs left unattended will be turned in to the Help Desk if found.
-Please note that theft is not covered by the tablet PC warranty.
-Any stolen device must be paid for in full by the parent/student to whom it was issued.
+Students are responsible at all times for their tablet PCs and accessories.
+They are not to be left at school overnight and should never be left unattended or unsecured.
+Tablet PCs and/or their accessories left unattended will be turned in to the Help Desk if found.
+Loss and theft are not covered by the tablet PC warranty.
+Lost or stolen equipment must be paid for in full by the parent or student to whom it was issued.

 Students are required to bring their tablets to school fully charged.
-The Help Desk has chargers available for rental during the school day if the student needs one temporarily.
+Students may charge in the classroom with the teacher’s permission.
+The Help Desk has chargers available for rental during the school day.

 Carrying and Storage

-If a software application needs to be installed for educational purposes, students should report to the Help Desk for assistance.
+Students do not have administrator privileges on their computers and may not install or run software.
+If an application needs to be installed for educational purposes, students should report to the Help Desk for assistance.
 The educational merit of software installation requests will be determined at the sole discretion of the Technology Staff.

-Students and parents are required to have daily access to high-speed Internet when outside of school in order to facilitate communication with teachers, access school work, and collaborate with classmates when appropriate.
+Students and parents are required to have daily access to high-speed Internet when outside of school in order to communicate with teachers and access school work.

-Keep in mind that the school Internet and Network Usage policy must be followed at all times when using the school-owned tablet PCs and that usage may be monitored even while outside of La Salle High School.
-Students are not to connect to the Internet via any method without the consent of the parent/guardian.
+The school Internet and Network Usage policy must be followed at all times when using school-owned tablet PCs.
+Usage may be monitored even while outside of La Salle High School.
+Students are not to connect to the Internet without the consent of the parent/guardian.
 Parents/guardians are expected to monitor home Internet usage.
-Students are responsible for any malware, images, text, cookies, etc. on their tablet PCs at all times.
+Students are responsible for any malware, history, images, text, cookies, etc. on their tablet PCs at all times.

 Abuse and Negligence

-The tablet PCs are covered by a four-year accidental damage warranty.
-However, in order to keep the cost of the warranty affordable for all La Salle High School students, it is extremely important that repair incidents are kept to a minimum.
-Therefore, students who have damaged their computer through abuse or repeated negligence will be assessed a fine.
+The tablet PCs are covered by a four-year damage protection warranty.
+Students who have damaged their computers through abuse or repeated negligence will be assessed a fine.

 Data Management and Protection

-It is the student’s responsibility to maintain a backup copy of all of his files on an external source such as Google Drive, a flash drive, SD card, or other storage device.
-Tablets submitted to the Help Desk will be re-imaged—erasing all data from the tablet hard drive.
-Re-imaging will also take place at the end of each school year.
+It is the student’s responsibility to maintain a backup copy of his data on an external source such as Google Drive, or removable storage.
+Tablets submitted to the Help Desk will be re-imaged—erasing all data.
+Re-imaging also takes place at the end of each school year.

-Students will not have access to storage space on the La Salle High School network.
-Storage space is available through students' Google Drive account; however, this data is stored by Google and La Salle High School is not responsible for protecting or maintaining this data.
+Students do not have access to storage on the La Salle High School network.
+Storage is available through student Google Drive accounts.
+La Salle High School is not responsible for protecting or maintaining this data.

-Each student is expected to maintain a consistent data management strategy on his tablet.
+Each student is expected to maintain a consistent file and data management strategy on his tablet.

-Students are required to safeguard passwords that allow access to La Salle High School network services.
-Students are expected to use a strong password consisting of at least twelve characters, that doesn’t contain a simple pattern (such as the keys from a row on the keyboard), common phrases, or easily guessed data (such as a birthday or pets’ names).
+Students are required to safeguard passwords.
+Students are expected to use a strong password that doesn’t contain a simple pattern (such as the keys from a row on the keyboard), common phrases or easily guessed data (such as a birthday or pets’ names).
 Students may not share their passwords with anyone except their parents or guardians.

 Internet and Network Usage

-The use of an account/access requires that you abide by accepted rules of network etiquette.
-These include, but are not limited to, the following:
+The use of your account and Internet access requires that you abide by accepted rules of network etiquette (netiquette):

-Adapt to social norms – Before participating in any online community, take some time to read through its older content so that you may get a grasp of the community’s social norms before posting.
+- Adapt to social norms – Before participating in any online community, take some time to read through its content so you may get a grasp of the community’s social norms.

-Protect privacy – Do not reveal the personal address or phone numbers of yourself or any other person.
-All communications and information accessible via the network should be assumed private property.
-Do not forward/distribute an e-mail message without permission from the author.
+- Protect privacy – Do not reveal the personal information of yourself or any other person (sometimes known as doxing).
+All communications and information accessible via the network should be assumed private.
+Do not forward or distribute information without permission.

-Below are some more specific guidelines on netiquette, adapted from those outlined by the Internet Engineering Task Force in RFC 1855 (https://tools.ietf.org/html/rfc1855).
+Below are some more specific guidelines adapted from those published by the Internet Engineering Task Force in RFC 1855 at tools.ietf.org/html/rfc1855.

-- Unless you are using an encryption device (hardware or software), you should assume that email on the Internet is not secure.
-Never put in a mail message anything you would not put on a postcard.
+- Assume that messages on the Internet are not secure.
+Never put in a message anything you would not put on a postcard.

 - Respect the copyright on material that you reproduce.
 Almost every country has copyright laws.

-- If you are forwarding or re-posting a message you’ve received, do not change the wording.
-If the message was a personal message to you and you are re-posting to a group, you should ask permission first.
+- If you are sharing a message you’ve received, do not change the wording.
+If the message was a personal message to you and you are reposting to a group, you should ask permission first.
 You may shorten the message and quote only relevant parts, but be sure you give proper attribution.

-- A good rule of thumb: Be conservative in what you send and liberal in what you receive.
-You should not send heated messages (sometimes called “flames”)—even if you are provoked.
-On the other hand, you shouldn’t be surprised if you get flamed and it’s prudent not to respond to flames.
+- A good rule of thumb: be conservative in what you send and liberal in what you receive.
+You should not send rude or incendiary messages (sometimes called “flames”)—even if you are provoked.
+On the other hand, you shouldn’t be surprised if you receive such messages and it’s prudent not to respond.

 - Mail should have a subject heading which reflects the content of the message.

 - If you include an email signature keep it short.
-Rule of thumb is no longer than 4 lines.
+The rule of thumb is no longer than four lines.

-- Just as mail may not be private, mail (and news) are subject to forgery and spoofing of various degrees of detectability.
+- Just as messages may not be private, messages (and news) are subject to forgery and spoofing of various degrees of detectability.
 Apply common sense “reality checks” before assuming a message is valid.

-In addition to the guidelines mentioned for one-to-one communication, be sure to consider the following when dealing with one-to-many communications such as mailing lists, social networks, or online forums.
+In addition to the guidelines mentioned for one-to-one communication, consider the following when dealing with one-to-many communications such as mailing lists, social networks or online forums.

 - Read content on a community for one to two months before you post anything.
-This helps you get an understanding of the culture of the group.
+This helps you understand the culture of the group.

 - Consider that a large audience will see your posts.
 That may include your present or your next boss.
 Take care in what you write.
-Remember too, that any content send over the Internet may be stored for a very long time in a place to which many people have access.
+Any content sent over the Internet may be stored for a very long time in a place to which many people have access.